-If you are a bit adventurous and a cocktail fan, check these Brennivin cocktails recipes to cheer up your parties with something completely unusual.
+If you are a bit adventurous and a cocktail fan, check this Brennivin cocktail recipe to cheer up your parties with something completely unusual.

 Brennivin – What do I eat with the “Black Death”?

-You are not going to find this explosion of flavors just trying Brennivin’s cocktail.
+You will not find this explosion of flavors just trying Brennivin’s cocktail.
 For a complete experience of this “aquavit”, you may want to try it with some traditional Icelandic food.

 We recommend a nibble of fermented shark, herring, a lamb dish, or a simple charcuterie platter with some crackers.
 Delicious!

 Don’t forget to toast like a Viking!
-Lift your glass, give an skál (cheers), and enjoy the flavors.
+Lift your glass, give a skál (cheers), and enjoy the flavors.

 Brennivin – The Black Death 2.0

-As an example, we can mention (and absolutely recommend) Þúfa artisanal liquor.
-It has an incredibly soft texture as a result of the manufacturing process.
-Pufa is slowly distilled with a customized distillation kettle using the heat of the hot water.
-Cumin, yarrow, and reed grass are the herbs you will find in the Þúfa brennivin flavors.
+For example, we can mention (and absolutely recommend) Þúfa artisanal liquor.
+It has an incredibly soft texture because of the manufacturing process. Þúfa is slowly distilled with a customized distillation kettle using the heat of the hot water.
+Cumin, yarrow, and reed grass are the herbs you will find in the Þúfa Brennivin flavors.
 Its softened texture is because these herbs are all picked carefully by hand.

 Brennivin – Where to buy the “Black Death.”